DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab0.md

 Progress messages will scroll by, including the percent complete.
 Click close when it's finished.
 [Figure 3]

+Flash firmware to all ESP32 devices you plan to use for the labs.

 ## Screenshots

 ![Interpreter Options](https://github.com/DavesCodeMusings/smart-thermostat-lab/blob/main/docs/labs/screenshots/options-interpreter.png)